A Performance Indicator Framework for Accessibility Data: Transportation

 Performance indicators

-Each performance indicator has a description and data sources that will help inform progress against that indicator.
+Each performance indicator includes a description and data sources that will help inform progress against that indicator.
 In some instances, data sources are still being identified.

 The following list contains only core indicators.
 Core indicators are high-level performance indicators that measure progress and trends over time.
 These measures identify achievement of a specific outcome (either positive or negative).
-For example, decreased number of persons with disabilities with unmet transportation needs.
+An example includes decreased number of persons with disabilities with unmet transportation needs.

 Core indicators